 If this situation were to happen again, I would spare both employee and employer all the faff by instantly rescinding the offer.

 A similarly bizarre incident occurred recently during the Euros.
 Following yet another dreadful display, England manager Gareth Southgate said that they hadn’t solved “the Kalvin Phillips” question.
-Now, I know that most readers of this blog are football fans, so I shall explain.
+Now, I know that most readers of this blog aren’t football fans, so I shall explain.

 Kalvin Phillips is a decent central midfielder, who previously played in tournament football for England.
 Phillips was one of the weaker players of previous squads, but he served a purpose.
 In the run-up to the Euros, domestically Phillips hadn’t played well, hence Southgate chose not to select him.
 But Philips could have been selected, because he isn’t injured.
 And Southgate has had ample time to change systems and try other players, for England are blessed with an abundance of footballing riches.
 Trust me, Southgate’s comment was most odd – but insightful.
 At the very least, the “Kalvin Phillips” question could have been solved by selecting Kalvin Phillips!